-Here's everything you need to know about setting up your shiny new Mac
+How to set up your new Mac

 - If you are transferring from a PC, follow these instructions.

-- This service is important for use with Siri, Maps, Spotlight suggestions, and more.
-If you don't want Apple to have access to your location, do not tick this box.
+- Tick the box for Enable Location Services on this Mac.
+This service is vital for use with Siri, Maps, Spotlight suggestions, and more.
+If you don't want Apple to access your location, do not tick this box.

 - Sign in with your Apple ID.

-- Use the same Apple ID you use with other iCloud services on your iPhone, iPad, Apple TV, and other Macs so you can sync services across devices.
+- Use the same Apple ID you use with other iCloud services on your iPhone, iPad, Apple TV, and other Macs to sync services across devices.

 - If you don't already have an Apple ID, you can create one on your Mac at a later time or sign up through your iPhone or iPad.

-- If you have two-factor authentication turned on, you will be asked to verify your identity.
+- You will be asked to verify your identity if you have two-factor authentication turned on.

 - Click Agree to agree to the terms and conditions.
 You can read each section of the terms and conditions by clicking More.